kyzer-davis/srtp-assurance-rfc-draft/draft-davis-mmusic-srtp-assurance.md

 ~~~~
 {: #sampleUnknown title='Example SRTP Context with unknown mappings'}

-The tag for an SRTP Context attribute MUST follow the peer SDP Security a=crypto tag for a given media stream (m=).
+The tag advertised in the SRTP Context attribute is used to identify the SDP Security parameter a given SRTP Context attribute is meant to pair with.
+As such, the tags on the pair of SRTP Context Attribute and SDP Security parameters MUST exactly match within given media stream (m=).
-The example in shown in {{sampleTag}} the sender is advertising an explicit packet index mapping for a=crypto tag 2 for the audio stream and tag 1 for the video media stream.
+The example in shown in {{sampleTag}}, within the audio stream, the sender is advertising an explicit packet index mapping for a=crypto tag 2 (a=srtpctx:2) which matches the SDP security parameter with the same tag (a=crypto:2)
-Note that some SDP values have been truncated for the sake of simplicity.
+Within the audio and video media stream tag 1 (a=crypto:1) does not feature any paired SRTP Context attributes.

 ~~~~
 c=IN IP4 192.0.0.1